-Price: Starting at $20/user per month.
+Price: Free trial available.
+Plans start at $20/user per month.

-Best free shared inbox tool.
+Best Front alternative for those looking for a free shared inbox tool.

 For teams using Gmail but finding they want a little more functionality than Google Collaborative Inbox offers, Hiver could be a great option.
 It allows you to continue using a Gmail address but gives access to some more advanced features like internal notes, light automation, and the ability to assign tickets to different agents.

-Price: Starting at $12/user per month.
+Price: Free trial available.
+Plans start at $15/user per month.

-Best for IT support.
+Best Front alternative for IT support.

-Price: Starting at $15/agent per month.
+Price: Free trial and plan available.
+Paid plans start at $15/agent per month.

 For teams looking for a multifunction support and project management tool, Missive could be a good option.
 It’s basically a blend of a shared inbox, live chat, and project management software.
 You can also manage social media messages, though not all social media platforms are included (Twitter is an additional charge).

-It may seem like a bit of a hodgepodge on the surface, but there is good support functionality, and the ability to do things like create and assign tasks can improve team collaboration.
+It may seem like a bit of a hodgepodge on the surface, but there is good functionality, and the ability to do things like create and assign tasks can improve team collaboration.
 They also have some basic automations and integrations you can use to improve productivity.

-Best for Slack power users.
+Best Front alternative for Slack power users.

 If you’re a team of Slack power users, SharedInbox may be a great solution for you.
-Their tool allows you to manage and respond to customer requests directly from Slack.
-Basically, you create Slack channels for different email domains (support, sales, etc.), and customers send in requests from a support site.
+Their tool allows you to manage and respond to requests directly from Slack.
+Basically, you create Slack channels for different email domains (support, sales, etc.), and people send in requests from a support site.

 If you’ve ever wished your shared inbox functioned like a kanban board, then Drag is the tool for you.
-Similar to Hiver, it connects with a Gmail account, but the interface allows you to sort tickets on a kanban board for easy organization and team transparency.
+Similar to Hiver, it connects with a Gmail account, but the interface allows you to sort emails on a kanban board for easy organization and team transparency.

-Price: Starting at $15/agent per month.
+Price: Free trial available.
+Plans start at $18/agent per month.